lateus/pokem/DOC.md

 ```c
 int encodeWonderMail(struct WONDERMAIL *wm, char *finalPassword)
 ```
 Encodes the Wonder Mail `wm` and puts the result in `finalPassword`.
-Returns the error code (check the `ERROR_TYPE` enum type).
+Returns the error code (check the `ErrorType` enum type).
 This function must be used in order to get a encoded Wonder Mail password, it's the best approach.

 ----------